narainmittal/maze-ui/README.md

 - Angular Material (for components, theming etc.)
 - Angular fxFlex (Flexbox support for angular)

-The project is currently live at https://maze.now.sh/
+The project is currently live at https://maze.narainmittal.now.sh/ Thanks to [Zeit](https://zeit.co/)

 ## Getting started

-This application relies on the REST apis for operations.
-So refer https://github.com/mittalnarain123/maze-app#running-the-app and make sure the spring-boot app is running
+This application relies on maze api for generating a random maze and the solution and that needs to be up and running for proper functioning of this project.
+Take a look at [maze-node-app](https://github.com/narainmittal/maze-node-app)

 ## Development server